dylan-almonte/poker-ai/README.md

 ## Project Structure

 - `main.cpp`: Main file for running the poker AI.
-- `engine/`: Directory for the poker engine implementation.
+- `engine_v2/`: Directory for the poker engine implementation.
 - `ai/deep_cfr/`: Directory for the Deep CFR implementation.
 - `lib/`: Directory for the custom neural network library.

 ### TODO

-- [ ] Fix bug where all players go all in at the same time
+- [X] Fix bug where all players go all in at the same time
 - [ ] Make general game interface for AI to use
 - [ ] Make an engine to play against the AI
 - [ ] Adjust game engine to be thread safe